MrGroot97/frontendLearning/README.md

   - Modern module resolution with path aliases
   - Full ESLint integration for TypeScript files
   - Type checking in build process
+  - Zustand for simple and efficient state management

 ## 🛠️ Technologies Used